 The water in Costa Rica is safe to drink, but cautious travelers might choose to purchase bottled water near the beach.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Costa Rica adventure!
+Explore all our Costa Rica tours here, and we hope this guide will be enlightening as you plan your next great adventure!